gdquest-demos/godot-3d-mannequin/README.md

 # Support our work #

-This free series is sponsored by our [platformer game creation course](https://gdquest.mavenseed.com).

 GDQuest is a social company focused on education and bringing people together around Free Software.

+This Free Software is sponsored by our course [Code a Professional 3D Character with Godot](https://gdquest.mavenseed.com/courses/code-a-professional-3d-character-with-godot).

 We share **the techniques professionals use to make games** and open source the code for most of our projects on [our GitHub page](https://github.com/GDquest/).